 There is a quick add: which lets you spin up a node automatically configured based on the main network, or a custom settings node where you can set up different cloud servers and locations.

-Both Quick Add and Custom Settings allow you to choose whether the new node is a validator or a watcher node.
+You can choose whether the new node is a validator or a watcher node.

 What's a Validator or a Watcher?